NASA Logo Jet Propulsion Laboratory California Institute of Technology View the NASA Portal

 Website:

-Adrian Ponce is the Deputy Manager for the Planetary Science and Life Detection Section at NASA's Jet Propulsion Laboratory.
+Adrian Ponce is a Science Division Assistant Manager at NASA's Jet Propulsion Laboratory.
 He is also a visiting faculty member of the chemistry and bioengineering options at Caltech.
-He received his Ph.D. in chemistry from Caltech for his studies in the field of electron transfer in proteins and water.
+He received his Ph.D. in chemistry from Caltech for his studies in the field of electron transfer in proteins and water..

 Education